-I just finished moving my personal website from Gatsby v1 to Gatsby v2.
-I thought now is a good time to talk a bit about my experience with Gatsby and why you should check it out.
+I just finished moving my personal website from Gatsby v1 to v2, So I thought now is a good time to talk a about my experience with Gatsby and why you should check it out.

-Static Sites allow for a website that can is both inherently fast and cheap to host.
+Static Sites allow for a website to be both fast and cheap to host.
 A static site generator takes in code then spits out the static html/css/js which is served to the browser.

-Gatsby is a static site generator that uses React to generate your site which gives you all the benefits of React while providing a performant static site.
+Gatsby is a static site generator that uses React to generate websites which have all the benefits of React while providing a performant, static site.

 A big focus with Gatsby is providing a performant experience.
-Some features provide incremental performance while features like dynamic image sizing can make a night and day difference for someone with slow network connectivity.
+Some features provide incremental performance while other features, like dynamic image sizing can make a night and day difference for those with slow network connectivity.

 In the end the proof is in the pudding.
 Looking at the lighthouse report within Google Chrome, you can see all the work Gatsby does behind the scenes to make an application blazing fast.

-Instead of serving every piece of media, css file, and js on a page; Gatsby sets up code splitting per page of your website.
-This means when a user goes to the "About" portion of my website, they are not sent all data from my "Blog Posts".
+Instead of serving every piece of media, css file, and js on a page; Gatsby sets up code splitting for each page of the website.
+This means when a user goes to the "About" portion of my website, they are not sent all of the data from my "Blog Posts".

 What if you could know when a user was going to navigate to another page before they do?
 Gatsby performs this magic in a simple way of checking for the user to hover over navigation.
 This pairs well with page-based code splitting.